shane-kercheval/shane-kercheval.github.io/_posts/2015-12-27-why-i-dont-sign-ndas.md

 ---
 ##If you need an NDA to protect your idea, it's probably not very good.

-One of the characteristics of a great idea is that it has a 'moat', or a competitive advantage, that exists such that the idea can't be easily copied or stolen.
+One characteristic of a great idea is that it has a 'moat', or a competitive advantage, that exists such that the idea can't be easily copied or stolen.

 So if you're worried that I'm going to steal your idea after a 30-minute conversation, then what's to keep your competition from doing the same thing once you launch?